-HOW I EDIT MY FILMS
+HOW I USED TO EDIT MY FILMS

-© 2011 Antero Alli
+© 2011-2021 Antero Alli

-Sylvi Alli and Jakob Bokulich in "Hysteria" (2002)
+Jakob Bokulich in "Hysteria" (2002)

-My edit method is CHAOS (Crazy Hilarious Archaic Olde Skool); it’s how all my films and videos have been completed since 1990.
+My edit method is rife with CHAOS (Crazy Hilarious Archaic Olde Skool); it’s how all my films and videos have been completed since 1990.
 Here are the seven steps I follow: 1) Whether I shoot on super-8 film or HD video, everything get transferred to mini-dv tape.
 2) I then transfer all the footage from mini-dv to VHS tapes (V-H-S; you read that right) with the timecode recorded onscreen so I can identify and reference every frame I watch.
 3) While reviewing the 15-20 VHS tapes, I write up a log listing all the takes I like best.
 4) Using two video monitors, two VHS edit decks, one 1990 A/V mixer board,one CD player and one very dark room, I begin to edit the rough cut of my movie manually with no computers.
 5) When my rough cut is done, I draw up an edit list with precise timecode for all the ins and outs of each shot and with notes.
-6) I bring this edit list and all my tapes to someone adept in Final Cut Pro, a popular nonlinear edit program 7) Together, we assemble edit the whole movie, finesse the transitions, balance and sweeten the audio, apply color correction, and insert all the music and titles.
+6) I bring this edit list and all my tapes to Chris Odell who is adept in Final Cut Pro, a popular nonlinear edit program 7) Together, we assemble edit the whole movie, finesse the transitions, balance and sweeten the audio, apply color correction, and insert all the music and titles.

 Slobodan Paitch and Lloyd Bricken in "The Greater Circulation" (2005)